lanceydancey/mcgrath/windows_and_mac.md

 Nowadays, the situation is quite easy to overcome.
 See below for instructions for both macOS and Windows.

+- Linux Tools on non-Linux OSes
+  - Common Linux tools on Windows
+  - Common Linux tools on macOS

 ## Common Linux tools on Windows

 If you're on Windows, and haven't already done so, I would strongly encourage you to [install Windows Subsystem for Linux (version 2)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), then install Ubuntu (or whatever your preferred distribution is).